Time and time again I am drawn to the Superstitions.

 I know some people would’ve turned and ran as fast as they could back down the trail, but I was super excited.
 I immediately rounded the corner and took a look at the snake for myself.
 It was the first time I had come across a rattler.
 This guy was pretty big too.
 He was coiled up right in the middle of the path, letting us know no one was getting by without his approval.
 To further get his point across, he rattled at us.
 We stood in amazement.
 After a few minutes of ogling, he suddenly got camera shy and slithered off into a crevice in a nearby rock.
 I snapped another picture before quick stepping around the rock and continuing onward.

 Somewhere along the way I completely lost the main route.
 I bushwhacked my way until I hit a sheer wall.
 It was only about 10 feet so I figured I would give it a go.
 The fact that I had just been rock climbing the other day may have boosted my confidence a bit as well.
 I hauled myself on top to find I had made it to the summit.
-The trail was 5 feet from the edge.

 I rested for awhile, eating my meager sandwich and snacks.
 Then I ventured further, climbing a nearby hoodoo or two.
 At the base of a large set of hoodoos, a plaque commemorated the tragic plane crash that took place in 2011.
 Six people died in the private airplane crash, including 3 children.
 Sadly, it took place on Thanksgiving night.

 The best view of the day was found at the top of North Peak.
 This is the highest point in the nearby area and provides insane 360° views of the Superstition Wilderness and Tonto National Forest.
 It was sick!

 On the way back down from Flatiron, I was able to mostly stay on the path.
 I caught up to a pair of guys from California that I had bumped into several times already.
 We walked together for the last couple miles, talking about our various adventures.
 When we parted ways, I took one last look back at the peak I had just conquered.
 What a day!